Lazy OCO: Online Convex Optimization on a Switching Budget: Lazy OCO

 \subsection{The strongly convex case}

 In this section, we state and prove \cref{thm:lftprl_sc} providing the guarantees of \cref{alg:lftprl} for the strongly convex setting.
 The performance here hinges on increasing the perturbations variance at a certain rate, accounting for the increasing curvature in the per round minimized objective.
-This, along with a careful analysis of the perturbed leaders regret, is key to achieving the quadratic gain in the guarantee. \begin{theorem} When the loss functions $f_1,\ldots, f_T$ are $G$-Lipschitz and $\lambda$-strongly-convex, running \cref{alg:lftprl} with $\sigma_t = \sqrt t \sigma$ for all $t$ and $R(w) \equiv 0$, we obtain
+This, along with a careful analysis of the perturbed leaders regret, is key to achieving the quadratic gain in the guarantee.